venam/blog/_posts/2015-09-25-group-work.markdown

 This pattern keeps reproducing itself in mostly all the projects I've seen.
-Though, I can't nag about those particular two because I didn't involve myself either.
+I can't nag about those particular two because I didn't get involve either.